 Deposits and transfers can be done online, and that’s what you use your bank for the most, so it seems silly to limit yourself to banks that have physical locations.
-Financial experts say there are lots of advantages to a bank that’s all remote, but there are some pitfalls as well.
-Read what the experts told GOBankingRates so you can make the right decision when it comes to where to bank.
+Financial experts agree, saying there are lots of advantages to a bank that’s all remote.
+Read what the experts told GOBankingRates and find out their top recommendations for online-only banks.

-PRO: Higher Interest Rates on Savings Accounts
+Higher Interest Rates on Savings Accounts

 When you have a savings account with an online bank (also known as a direct bank), you’re probably being treated to higher annual percentage yields (APY).
 This means your balance will grow faster over time, because the account’s interest rate is higher.
 Shad Elia, CEO of New England Home Buyers, said this is due to online banks’ lack of significant infrastructure and overhead costs.
 “The most generous direct banks will offer 1-2% more than traditional bank accounts, a difference that can quickly add up with a large balance.”
 Elia said.

 You’ve probably encountered overdraft fees at a traditional bank.
-Because of the lack of overhead costs Elia mentioned, this also means online banks are less likely to charge any extra penalty fees that brick and mortar banks do.
+Because of the lack of overhead costs Elia mentioned, this also means online banks are less likely to charge any extra penalty costs that brick and mortar banks do.
 “At a direct bank, you’re less likely to be charged a variety of fees, including those associated with maintaining an account with a low balance, making direct deposits, or paying by check or debit card.
 Direct bank accounts are more likely to have no minimum balance requirement or service fees,” Elia said.

 Better Online Experience

 Traditional banks are scrambling to create a seamless online experience, but there are still kinks left to work out.
 If a bank is entirely online, you can bet their grasp on technology is exceptional.
 This makes for a more intuitive banking experience.
 “There is a lot of money being spent by traditional banks to improve their online presence and service, including the launch of applications and the upgrading of their websites.
 The overall online banking experience provided by direct banks, however, appears to be superior,” James Angel, Co-Founder of DYL said.